wasmerio/old-docs.wasmer.io/docs/wasmer-js/module-transformation.md

 # What is Module Transformation and Why is it Necessary?

-In the Browser-based [Hello World](./client/examples/hello-world/wasmer-js-client-hello-world) example, we call a very basic WASM module called `as-echo` that receives a single text string as an argument, and simply echoes it back via standard out.
+In the Browser-based [Hello World](./client/examples/hello-world/wasmer-js-client-hello-world) example, we call a WASM module called `as-echo` that does nothing more than receive a text string as an argument, and echo it back via standard out.

 In this case, the values passed from WebAssembly to the native "OS" function that writes to standard out, are all compatible with JavaScript data types.
 However, some WASI modules might contain function calls whose interfaces are not compatible, and therefore, such modules cannot immediately be called.